- bupivacaine hydrochloride

 Bupivacaine & Adrenaline Injection is used in adults and children above 12 years to numb (anaesthetise) parts of the body.
 It is used to stop pain happening or to provide pain relief.
 It can be used to:

-2. BEFORE YOU ARE GIVEN BUPIVACAINE & ADRENALINE INJECTION
+2. WHAT YOU NEED TO KNOW BEFORE YOU ARE GIVEN BUPIVACAINE & ADRENALINE INJECTION

 Do not use